Mau005/KrayAccOpenTibia/README.md

 - Login server (compatible with OTC/official Tibia)
 - REST API for synchronization between instances
 - Option to automatically launch and restart Canary
+- Added News Short
+- Added manifest to update clients at the atomic level
+- Added manifest tool to create manifest and host independently of the website

 ## Requirements